hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 * Don't teach alone

-* Do a dry run with your copilot
+* Do a dry run with your copilot(s)

-	* firewalls for data access
-	* zoom controls have changed
+	* they can help you with challenges that you might encounter, e.g. firewalls for data access, zoom controls have changed
-	* 30 minutes for set up and with other instructors
+	* take 10-30 minutes for set up, role designation and a conversation about rules before class begins

-* Have your notes beside you to avoid unflattering and distracting video
+* Have your notes beside you to avoid unflattering/distracting video (no nose cam)

-* Give notes to students (we are set with our lessons)
+* Give your class notes to students

 * Use accesibility tools for eveyone